Agencies with big data on consumers are big targets for lawsuits

 Unlike its credit reporting counterparts, ChexSystems stores different consumer information centered on "bad banking" activities, such as owing money on an overdrawn bank account.
 And while credit bureaus house data on both good and bad credit habits, ChexSystems is a negative-only agency.
 Only those who have made banking mistakes such as bouncing a check will have a file.

-According to CNN Money , ChexSystems now holds files on more than 300 million consumers and provides reports to 80 percent of the nation's banks.
+CNN Money, ChexSystems now holds files on more than 300 million consumers and provides reports to 80 percent of the nation's banks.

 ChexSystems is good for the banking industry in that banks can identify potentially problematic consumers before they become customers.
 A depositor whose Wells Fargo account gets shut down for insufficient funds probably won't be able to walk down the street and open an account with Chase.
 Given the vested interest of financial institutions, the data ChexSystems collects is provided to them by banks.